The Kel Tec RDB is an interesting rifle and is one of the most interesting guns in Kel-Tec’s lineup of guns.

 All you have to do is, if your magazine’s inserted, pull back on the lever and rip the magazine down.

-You can do it in almost one fluid motion, grab the magazine, pull down while you’re pulling back on the magazine release.
+You can do it in almost one fluid motion: grab the magazine and pull down while you’re pulling back on the magazine release.

 That works well.
 It does take a little bit of time to get used to if you’re not used to a bullpup design, but the function of the release works well.

-If you put in a little bit of range time with this gun, you’re probably going to get used to that relatively quickly.
+If you put in some range time with this gun, you’ll probably get used to that relatively quickly.

 The magazine well sits behind the grip and will take any standard AR-15 magazine, which is extremely, extremely nice.